spatial-intelligence-group/mask2former_package/README.md

 Note that [`detectron2`](https://github.com/facebookresearch/detectron2/tree/main/) used by Mask2Former requires PyTorch to be installed at build time, but does not specify so.
 Therefore, you have to install PyTorch before trying to installing Mask2Former.

+If your installation of CUDA toolkit is not in `/usr/local/cuda`, you have to set the environment variable `CUDA_HOME`.

 ## Basic Usage

 TODO: Link to the anonymization repository for the basic usage example.